Gander-Framework/gander-cli/README.md

 - To run a command you're building, type `./bin/run COMMAND`.
 - This framework recommends using the library `inquirer` for prompting and collecting answers from the user.
+- Assumes user has AWS CLI and credentials set up

 Structure of app:
 ```